jatintiwari/jatintiwari.github.io/thoughts/src/markdown/web-enabled-cv.md

 <BlogHeader date="5 July 2022" title="Build web enabled CV"/>

 I have been constantly applying for jobs since 2014.
 And every time I had to update my {resume} I had to locate the source file.
-Most of the times might have misplaced it due to saving it at different locations or I was not able to find the latest version.
+Most of the times, I might loose it due to saving it at different locations or I might not be able to find the latest version.

 In short updating a {resume} was a tedious task for me.
 And It is!